MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Box</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>Box connector will crawl content from Box repository.
 The connector will retrieve the supported elements using the RESTful API (Content API Basics 2.0 version), for authentication will use Box API (that uses OAuth 2).
-Each file is submitted with its metadata (size, location, last accessed etc).
+Each file is submitted with its metadata (size, location, last accessed etc.).
 Updates are discovered automatically.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Box++Connector"><font color="0065BA">More details</font></a>
                         </p>